Learn how to easily make three different-sized DIY pom poms by hand, without using a pom pom maker in this fun photo tutorial!

 But what if you don't have a pom pom maker or if you'd rather use a DIY by-hand version that is maybe even quicker?

-We’re going to take a look at the process of how to make a pom pom out of yarn by hand, and then look at size variations you can make to the pompoms: small, medium and large pom poms!
+We're going to take a look at how to make a pom pom out of yarn by hand, and then look at size variations you can make to the pompoms: small, medium, and large pom poms!

-We’ll make three different sized yarn pom poms by hand, and talk about how to make the best pom poms possible using only yarn, scissors, and your hand!
+We'll make three different sizes of yarn pom poms by hand, and talk about how to make the best pom poms possible using only yarn, scissors, and your hand!

-Step 2.
-Cut an 8″ section of yarn, and slip in between the fingers you’ll use to wrap the yarn onto.
+Step 1.
+Cut an 8" section of yarn, and slip it between the fingers you'll use to wrap yarn onto.

 This will be the string you use to secure your pom pom together later.